 What if I find problems after I move into my new home?

-A home inspection is not a guarantee that problems won’t develop after you move in.
-However, if you believe that a problem was visible at the time of the inspection and should have been mentioned in the report, your first step should be to call us.
+A home inspection is not a warranty or a guarantee that problems won’t develop after you move in.
+However, if you believe that a problem was visible and accessible at the time of the inspection and should have been mentioned in the report, your first step should be to call us.
 If the issue is not resolved with a phone call, we will come to your home to look at it.
 We want you to be satisfied and will do whatever we can to help.
-Determinations depend on whether or not the item in question was visible at the time of inspection and if the issue falls within the scope of a home inspection.
+Determinations depend on whether or not the item in question was visible and accessible at the time of inspection and if the issue falls within the scope of a home inspection.
 Remember, a home inspection is a snapshot in time and many things can happen to a home between inspection day and move in day.
 The best way to protect yourself between this time period is to conduct a final walk through on closing day.
 Your Realtor should be able to facilitate this for you.
 Use both the inspection report AND a walk through checklist to make sure everything in the home is as it should be.
 This will help to make for a much more comfortable and enjoyable closing…the way it should be.